astronomer/airflow-guides/guides/kubepod-operator.md

 ### Configuring Kubernetes Connection

-When leaving the `in_cluster` parameter on its default setting (`True`) it is not necessary to further configure the Kubernetes connection, the Pod specified by the `KubernetesPodOperator` will be run on the same Kubernetes cluster as your Airflow instance is running on.
+When leaving the `in_cluster` parameter on its default setting (`True`) it is not necessary to further configure the Kubernetes connection.
+The Pod specified by the `KubernetesPodOperator` will be run on the same Kubernetes cluster as your Airflow instance is running on.

-If you are not running Airflow on Kubernetes or want to send the Pod to a different cluster than the one currently hosting your Airflow instance the three arguments below will be necessary to specify how the KPO will use the [Kubernetes Hook](https://registry.astronomer.io/providers/kubernetes/modules/kuberneteshook) to connect to the [Kubernetes API](https://kubernetes.io/docs/reference/kubernetes-api/) of a different Kubernetes cluster.
+If you are not running Airflow on Kubernetes or want to send the Pod to a different cluster than the one currently hosting your Airflow instance, the three arguments below will be necessary to specify how the KPO will use the [Kubernetes Hook](https://registry.astronomer.io/providers/kubernetes/modules/kuberneteshook) to connect to the [Kubernetes API](https://kubernetes.io/docs/reference/kubernetes-api/) of a different Kubernetes cluster.

 - `kubernetes_conn_id`: uses a [connection](https://www.astronomer.io/guides/connections) stored in the [Airflow metadata database](https://www.astronomer.io/guides/airflow-database), which can be configured in the Airflow UI under **Admin** -> **Connections**.
 - `config_file`: sets the path to the `KubeConfig` file.
 If not specified, the default value is `~/.kube/config`.